MicrosoftDocs/visualstudio-docs/docs/data-tools/visual-studio-data-tools-for-cpp.md

 ---
 # Visual Studio data tools for C++

 Native C++ can often provide the fastest performance when you are accessing data sources.
 However, data tooling for C++ applications in Visual Studio is not as rich as it is for .NET applications.
-For example, the data sources windows cannot be used to drag and drop data sources onto a C++ design surface.
+For example, the **Data Sources** window cannot be used to drag and drop data sources onto a C++ design surface.
 If you need an object-relational layer, you will have to write your own, or use a third-party product.
 The same is true for data-binding functionality, although applications that use the Microsoft Foundation Class library can use some database classes, together with documents and views, to store data in memory and display it to the user.
 For more information, see [Data Access in Visual C++](/cpp/data/data-access-in-cpp).

 To connect to SQL databases, native C++ applications can use the ODBC and OLE DB drivers and the ADO provider that are included with Windows.
 These can connect to any database that supports those interfaces.
 The ODBC driver is the standard.
 OLE DB is provided for backward compatibility.
-For more information on those data technologies, see [Windows Data Access Components](https://msdn.microsoft.com/library/windows/desktop/aa968814.aspx).
+For more information on those data technologies, see [Windows Data Access Components](/previous-versions/windows/desktop/ms692897(v=vs.85)).

-To take advantage of custom functionality in SQL Server 2005 and later, use the [SQL Server Native Client](/sql/relational-databases/native-client/sql-server-native-client).
+To take advantage of custom functionality in SQL Server 2005 and later, use the [SQL Server native client](/sql/relational-databases/native-client/sql-server-native-client).
 The native client also contains the SQL Server ODBC driver and the SQL Server OLE DB provider in one native dynamic link library (DLL).
 These support applications using native-code APIs (ODBC, OLE DB and ADO) to Microsoft SQL Server.
 SQL Server Native Client installs with SQL Server Data Tools.
-The programming guide is here: [SQL Server Native Client Programming](/sql/relational-databases/native-client/sql-server-native-client-programming).
+The programming guide is here: [SQL Server native client programming](/sql/relational-databases/native-client/sql-server-native-client-programming).

 ## To connect to localDB through ODBC and SQL Native Client from a C++ application